PIK-ICoNe/OpPoDyn-Website/content/en/workshop/_index.md

     <h2> Workshop Dates: 16-17.10.2025 </h2>
   </p>

-We are happy to announce the official Release of PowerDynamics.jl.
-As part of the release we are hosting a *two-day, hybrid workshop (16-17.10.2025)* to showcase the capabilities of the current release of PowerDynamics.jl.
+We are happy to announce the official Release of PowerDynamics.jl. <br>
+As part of the release we are hosting a **two-day, hybrid workshop**.

 {{% /blocks/cover %}}